Strategy and Finance

 About the course

-This module will be held at Melbourne Business School during the week commencing 25th of May 2026.
+This module will be held at Melbourne Business School 22 to 25 May 2026.

 The module deepens participants understanding of strategy and finance.
 The module addresses general strategy, but also emphasises the strategy challenges faced by Australian superannuation funds, with particular emphasis on the opportunities and threats posed by disruption of the industry fund sector.
 Finance is discussed at length in terms of how it supports and constrains the creation and implementation of strategy.